thomashan/agile-software-development-principles-patterns-and-practices-groovy/payroll-case-study/README.md

 * I've tried to dissect the tests as finely as possible to be clear about the intent and unit under tests
 * Pushed many tests from Payroll to lower level tests (e.g. PaymentClassification)
 * Get rid of Paycheck.getField method
+* Instead of PayrollApplication looping through the TransactionSource use reactive programming.

 ## Suggestions
 * use different data store